chevron icon chevron icon chevron icon

 Question 4:

-The pie chart shows the favourite television channel of the students in a class.
+The pie chart diagram shows the favourite television channel of the students in a class.
 What percentage of the students chose sports?

 pie chart shows the favourite television channel of the students in a class